About Me

 Julia Ebert, apprentice robot herder, PhD

 I'm a roboticist and software engineer specializing in making weird robots autonomous.
-Whether you have robots navigating a ship underwater (Fleet Robotics), autonomous trucks coordinating in a dense yard (Outrider), or a swarm of hundreds of collaborating robots (Harvard PhD) — I can make it work.
+Whether you have robots navigating a ship underwater (Fleet Robotics), autonomous trucks coordinating in a busy yard (Outrider), or a swarm of hundreds of collaborating robots (Harvard PhD) — I can make it work.

 My educational background prepared me to tackle novel algorithmic problems in robotics.
 I completed my PhD in computer science at Harvard University, where I developed algorithms for a variety of multi-agent systems, from robots to satellite constellations.
-I also draw on my prior degrees in neuroscience and bioengineering, to take an interdisciplinary approach to robotics: integrating bio-inspiration and mathematical modeling to develop algorithms that can be applied in a multitude of new settings.
+I also draw on my prior degrees in neuroscience and bioengineering to take an interdisciplinary approach to robotics: integrating bio-inspiration and mathematical modeling to develop algorithms that can be applied in a multitude of new settings.

 In my free time, I'm into curling, baking awesome cinnamon rolls, making fun things, and tackling a multitude of home renovation projects.